 What a Picture Photography is a family photography company based in Birmingham.

-Kevin has had work published in various media from the Scottish Daily Record to online news and Football America UK
+I have had work published in various media from the Scottish Daily Record to online news, Football America UK . and the RNLI

 Kathleen is a former railway worker who now helps with the admin side of the business, logistical support at shoots and also volunteers at the furniture shop run by the local St Mary’s Hospice

 call on 07950 840069, or fill in the form on the contact page

 We can discuss any requirements that you have. by phone or email, please get in touch